cmmorrow/build-magic/docs/index.md

 ### Runtime variables

-Build-magic Config Files support placeholders using a Jinja-like syntax.
+Build-magic Config Files support placeholders using a template syntax.
 At runtime, dynamic values and secrets can be assigned and substituted for the placeholders, allowing for general-purpose, multi-user use cases.
 Simplify onboarding a new team member by automating project setup with a single build-magic Config File.
+Need static variables available at runtime?
+Environment variables can be selectively applied to a group of commands.

 ### Cross platform

 Build-magic runs on Windows, Mac OS, and Linux.
 For ultimate portability, build-magic supports executing commands on a remote server via SSH, in a Docker container, or in a virtual machine via Vagrant.
-Build-magic Config Files support variable substitution so dynamic values like version numbers and credentials can be supplied at runtime and substituted into commands.
+Have some commands that can only run on Windows?
+Simply mark a stage as Windows only and the associated commands will be skipped on other platforms.
+Also, build-magic Config Files support variable substitution so dynamic values like version numbers and credentials can be supplied at runtime and substituted into commands.